doerfli/hacked-importer/README.md

 # Hacked?
+Importer

-Android app to track accounts on http://www.haveibeenpwned.com
+This is a helper app for Hacked? (https://github.com/doerfli/hacked) to import usernames from existing accounts on your smartphone.

-App can be downloaded from the Google Play Store at https://play.google.com/store/apps/details?id=li.doerf.hacked